Trump and Hegseth declare an end to 'politically correct' leadership in the US military

 A Navy investigation found that Caserta’s supervisor’s “noted belligerence, vulgarity and brash leadership was likely a significant contributing factor in (the sailor)’s decision to end his own life.”

-Hegseth used the platform to slam physical fitness and grooming standards, environmental policies and transgender troops while talking up his and Trump's focus on “the warrior ethos” and “peace through strength.”
+Hegseth used the platform to slam environmental policies and transgender troops while talking up his and Trump's focus on “the warrior ethos” and “peace through strength.”

 Hegseth said the department has been told from previous administrations that “our diversity is our strength,” which he called an “insane fallacy.”